Toyota 2AZ-FE – Everything You Need To Know

 Oh, and it’s pink, what more could you want?!

-While we’re on the subject of AE86’s, let’s also take a little more time to appreciate the incredible AE86 drift build from Stavros Grillis.
+While we’re on AE86s, let’s take a little more time to appreciate the incredible AE86 drift build from Stavros Grillis.

 There’s no question that the 2AZ-FE is a seriously underrated engine.

-With its longest dimension just 26.8”, it’s ridiculously small, too.
+With its longest dimension of just 26.8”, it’s ridiculously tiny, too.

-It’s one of the most impressive engines out there for its size, and for those of you that are looking to go for a lightweight build, there are very few engines out there that can compete when it comes to size and weight.
+It’s one of the most impressive engines out there for its size.
+For those of you looking to go for a lightweight build, very few engines out there can compete in size and weight.

 Unfortunately, the earlier issues with the engine have earned the 2AZ a negative reputation over the years, with many opting for alternative swaps.

-However, there are quite literally millions of 2AZ-FE engines out there, with over 3.5-million Camry’s alone sold on the market, and Toyota went on to include it in many other Toyota and Scion models over the years.
+However, millions of 2AZ-FE engines are out there, with over 3.5 million Camry’s alone sold on the market.
+Toyota included it in many other Toyota and Scion models over the years.

-For those of you that are planning a big-power build, you’ll be able to rectify the issues and build up the bottom end.
+For those of you planning a big-power build, you’ll be able to rectify the issues and build up the bottom end.

 With this combination, you’ll be provided with one of the smallest, lightest blocks out there, with the potential ability to push out over 650hp reliably!

-If you’re looking to carry out a swap, but you’re concerned about the potential issues with the 2AZ-FE engine, then fear not, as there’s a huge selection of engines out there to consider.
+If you’re looking to carry out a swap but are concerned about the potential issues with the 2AZ-FE engine, then fear not, as there’s a huge selection of engines to consider.

-We’ve covered a vast selection in our comprehensive engine guides, so make sure you head over and check out some of the alternatives.
+We’ve covered a vast selection in our comprehensive engine guides, so be sure to check out some of the alternatives.